juliaclement/awktopython/Readme.md

 \-d Turn on some (not often very useful) debugging information on internal compiler data

 \-e awk-program-string Awk source code.
 Normally when awk code is on the command line, it is the only awk source. -e allows awk code in files and on the command line to be merged into a single Python program.
+This option may be used multiple times.

 \-f awk-program-file The name of the Awk source code.
 This option may be used multiple times.